Job Specification

 Responds to reports of suspicious persons, dangerous or hazardous

-Directs the course of action to be taken and redeploys correction
+action to be taken and redeploys correctional police officers to ensure

 Develops escape contingency plans and related training to review and